-We do weigh-ins about every 2 weeks for our clients that are under a weight loss protocol, and those trying to gain weight about every 4 weeks.
+At RTC, we do weigh-ins every two weeks for our clients under a weight loss protocol and those trying to gain weight about every four weeks.

-Side Note: I’ll only do daily, or weekly, weigh-ins for those that are trying to “make weight” for a competition.
+Side Note: We will only do daily or weekly weigh-ins for those trying to “make weight” for a competition.

 What to Take Away

-Don’t track your weight daily, you’ll just end up over thinking you plan or progress, stressing out about it, and eventually you’ll just saying f—k it and give up.
+Don’t track your weight daily; you’ll just end up overthinking your plan or progress you have or have not made.
+You’ll start stressing out about it; it won’t be any fun, and eventually might just say f—k it and stop.

-This is a marathon, not a sprint, give it the time you gave it to get the weight on I promise the weight will come off.
+Losing fat is a marathon, not a sprint; give yourself time.
+With consistency, I promise the weight will come off.

 In Health and Awesomeness,

-Travis Merritt, BS, CPT, (and other cool letters behind the name) is the Owner of Rowlett Transformation Center in Rowlett, TX.
+Travis Merritt, BS, CPT, is the Owner of Rowlett Transformation Center in Rowlett, TX.

 P.S. – If you enjoyed this post please share it with your friends using the social media buttons below.